In Utero Diagnosis Results in Proper Cardiac Care

 Biweekly appointments with the Fetal Heart Program at the Center for Advanced Fetal Care allowed them to monitor baby Faith's body and brain growth and fetal well-being.
 Doctors within the Fetal Heart Program were watching closely to determine the right time for baby Faith to be born when she would be at the least risk for additional complications.
 The Center for Advanced Fetal Care organized the other components of mother Feren's delivery team, including the pediatric cardiologist, surgeon and NICU physicians to make sure all hands were on deck when it was time for the birth.

 Feren was terrified for her child when she considered the surgical procedures required to treat a disease that she had never heard of until now.
-To help the expectant mother understand her baby’s condition and recommended treatment, Carissa Baker-Smith, MD, MPH, pediatric cardiologist within the Children’s Heart Program, drew an illustration of Faith’s heart.
-These drawings showed little Faith’s unique physiology in a way that made it easy to understand.
+To help the expectant mother understand her baby's condition and recommended treatment, her cardiologist drew an illustration of Faith's heart.
+These drawings showed little Faith's unique physiology in a way that made it easy to understand.

 Preparing for Delivery

-The open communication between Dr. Baker-Smith and Feren encouraged the soon-to-be mom to find online articles about CHD and look to other UMMC resources for more information.
+The open communication between the team and Feren encouraged the soon-to-be mom to find online articles about CHD and look to other UMMC resources for more information.
 Feren gradually felt more in control, and her worries began to dissipate once she educated herself about raising a child with CHD.

 All of the pre-natal care at the Center for Advanced Fetal Care and meetings with the Children's Heart team paid off when Faith was ready to be born.
 She arrived with the pale blue skin tone of babies who aren't getting enough oxygenated blood to their lungs, as anticipated by the doctors who had been caring for her.

 While mom recovered, baby Faith was quickly transported to the Neonatal Intensive Care Unit (NICU) and given medication to keep open the small channel that allows babies to transport blood to their lungs in utero, but closes once a baby is born.
 Once Faith's breathing was stable, Sunjay Kaushal, MD, PhD, director of pediatric heart surgery at UMMC, made plans to surgically place the shunt to keep her blood flowing properly.